ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/RavenDB-cli.markdown

 ### CLI Debugging Commands

-The following are debugging commands for debug use only!
+The following commands are intended for debugging use only!

 #### lowMem